CompuTec/pdc-docs/administrator-guide/weight-scales-integration/working-with-scales.md

 ![Scales](./media/Scales.png)

-Click ADD LINK here to get more information on how to use the CompuTec PDC weighting module.
+Click [here](./../../user-guide/customization/optional-functions/weight-scale-module/weight-scale-module.md) to get more information on how to use the CompuTec PDC weighting module.